rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 ## Documentation Refresh

-- We've revised our "Getting Started" and "About" sections to provide better overall support.
+We've revised and reorganized our "Getting Started" and "About" sections to provide better overall support.
 ### "Getting Started" is now "Resources"

-- The new name better reflects the content's purpose, which is to provide ongoing support as well as system onboarding.
+The new name better reflects the section's purpose, which is to provide ongoing support as well as system onboarding.

-### "As a Designer" is now "For Designers"
+#### "As a Designer" is now "For Designers"

-- Our new resource page for designers includes a Figma installation guide, tutorials, and extra resources.
+Our [resource page for designers](../for-designers) includes a Figma installation guide, tutorials, and extra resources.
-### "As a Developer" is now "For Developers"
+#### "As a Developer" is now "For Developers"

-- Our new resource page for developers includes Vue guides, troubleshooting tips, and definitions of Cedar's parts.
+Our [new resource page for developers](../for-developers) includes Vue guides, troubleshooting tips, and definitions of Cedar's parts.
+Installation info can now be found on the new ["Installing Cedar"](../installing-cedar) page.

-### New "Frequently Asked Questions" Page
+#### New "Frequently Asked Questions" Page

-- if you have a question about Cedar, this is a handy place to look for answers
+If you have a question about Cedar, [this is a handy place](../frequently-asked-questions) to look for answers.
+### Revised About Section
-### New contact page, “Get in Touch”
+#### New contact page, “Get in Touch”

-- To better help people find ways to contact us, we created a new “Get in Touch” page
-- Content includes info on the best channels to reach the Cedar team, and how to use them
+To make it easier for people to find how to contact us, we created a new [“Get in Touch” page](../get-in-touch).
+Content includes info on the best channels to reach the Cedar team, and how to use them.

-### Updated “Cedar Design System” page
+#### Updated “Cedar Design System” page

-- This page is in the "About" section is now called "Cedar's Purpose & Parts"
-- We've streamlined the content to focus on what Cedar is and what it's for
-- Content includes an intro to our purpose and philosophy, an overview of Cedar's parts, and ways to further explore Cedar
+This page in the "About" section is now called ["Cedar's Purpose & Parts."](../cedar-design-system) We've streamlined the content to focus on what Cedar is and what it's for.
+Content includes an intro to our purpose and philosophy, an overview of Cedar's parts, and ways to further explore Cedar and the doc site.

 </cdr-doc-table-of-contents-shell>